Remod-org/PushIt/README.md

  - Use the R key (reload) to rotate clockwise, and shift-R to rotate counter-clockwise (looking down from above)
  - When done, type /push again

+When pushing or pulling, a white arrow will be drawn for a few seconds pointing to where the collision check is being made.
+If you hit something, the word HIT will appear for a few seconds.

 Note that the push and pull action moves directly in line from the player position through the object center position and without any regard for how your building is laid out.
 In other words, it does not move in parallel to any structures unless you happen to be perfectly aligned to them as well.

 The plugin should detect when the object you are pushing is running into construction or other deployables, etc.  However, this only works for push and pull but not rotate (currently).

 The edge detection checks along the side opposite from where you are standing.
-However, the vector only extends from the middle of each edge and not along the full width, so this can occasionally fail to work as desired.
+However, the vector only extends from a point near the middle of each edge and not along the full width, so this can occasionally fail to work as desired.

 Some objects simply do not work well, such as storage boxes.
 Normally, once moved, if you leave the area for some time and come back, e.g. via teleport, the box will have been moved as desired.
 This is a work in progress.
+Sometimes they work, sometimes they don't.

-Building blocks and doors are explicity blocked.
+Building blocks and doors are explicity blocked but can be enabled in the config.

 Workbenches and water containers move well.

 I had seen with Telekinesis that vehicle modules could be moved relative to the rest of the car, which made things... interesting.
 So, they should be blocked by default here.

-You can even move road signs and players.
+You can even move road signs and players (if enabled in the config).